 3. View switch

 The view switch allows the user to switch between different time intervals.
-The default views are day, work week, and week.
+The default views are day, work week, week, and month.
 The app developer can choose which views to include, depending on the use case.
-Currently, the single planning calendar does not support custom views.

 The navigation area contains back and forward arrows, the Today button, a date interval link, and the date strip.
 Clicking the Today button takes the user to the period containing the current day.